498-search-engine/website/README.md

 ## Contact

-If you have concerns about our crawler, please contact:
+If you have concerns about our crawler or wish to have your host(s) blacklisted from being crawled, please contact:
 - mithril498@umich.edu

 ---